-The 2001 "sales tax holiday" begins at 12:01 a.m. on Friday, August 3rd and ends at twelve midnight on Sunday, August 5th.
-The three-day "sales tax holiday" will be held annually, beginning on the first Friday in August and ending on Sunday at midnight.
+The three-day "sales tax holiday" is held annually beginning at 12:01 a.m. on the first Friday in August and ending on the following Sunday at midnight.

 (3) Must the eligible item being sold be delivered to the customer during the three-day "sales tax holiday" in order for the exemption to apply?